jimmysong/programmingblockchain/content/posts/dates.md

 +++

 ### Planned Locations and Dates
+  * Austin, TX - December 6 and 7, 2017
-  * Stanford, CA - October 31 and November 1
+  * Charlotte, NC - January 17 and 18, 2018
   * London, UK - January 22 and 23, 2018
+  * Amsterdam, Netherlands - TBA
   * Seoul, South Korea - TBA
   * Other locations and dates will be considered.
 Please use the email below.